Positivity and convexity in incomplete cooperative games: Preliminaries

-Compared to the definitions in~\cite{masuya2016fundamental}, we have slightly more general assumptions on the incomplete games.
-Most importantly, we do not a priori assume that the profits of singleton coalitions and the grand coalition are among the known values, i.e.\ that they are in~$\mathcal K$.
+Compared to definitions in~\cite{Masuya2016a}, our assumptions are slightly more general.
+Most importantly, we do not a priori assume that the values of singleton coalitions and the grand coalition are among the known values, i.e.\ that they are in~$\K$.